 Keto Low Carb Porridge

 from Sugar Free LondonerNote: The servings slider only changes the first amount in each line and not any subsequent amounts.
-Please make your own calculations where necessary. ***As an Amazon Associate I earn from qualifying purchases.
+Please make your own calculations where necessary.

 Ingredients

-- 2 tbsp flaxseed ground / flaxmeal
+- 2 tablespoon flaxseed ground / flaxmeal

-- 2 tbsp almond flour
+- 2 tablespoon almond flour

-- 2 tbsp ground sesame seeds
+- 2 tablespoon ground sesame seeds

 - ½ cup / 120 ml almond milk unsweetened